bbc/editorial-search-galileo-babel/README.md

 ## Stack template

-Located in `./infrastructure/json` and should be generated using the accompanying troposphere script.
+Should be generated from `./infrastructure/editorial-search-galileo-babel.py`

 ## Deployment
 To deploy a new version of the lambda to the bucket, run the following: